KucingKode/Cithak/README.md

 ## 🎂 Contibuting

-Coming soon...
+If you interested in contributing to this project, please read our [CONTRIBUTING.md](https://github.com/KucingKode/Cithak/blob/main/CONTRIBUTING.md).

 ## 📃 License

-Cithak use MIT License.
+Cithak was published under MIT License.